Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/learn/bossroom/getting-started-boss-room.md

 ![Boss Room banner](/img/banner.png)

-Boss Room is a fully functional co-op multiplayer RPG made with Unity Netcode.
-It is an educational sample designed to showcase typical netcode patterns that are often featured in similar multiplayer games.
+Boss Room is a fully functional co-op multiplayer RPG made with Unity Netcode. it's an educational sample designed to showcase typical netcode patterns that are often featured in similar multiplayer games.

 PLEASE NOTE: Boss Room is compatible with the latest Unity Long Term Support (LTS) editor version, currently 2021 LTS.
 Please include standalone support for Windows/Mac in your installation.